cdrummey216/whoami/artofliving.md

 This was the culmination of months of stretching and tracing, and happened only after he had discovered the truth.
 Life is good.

+## 05/12/2024 18:54

+Sitting, I look up and out the window.
+There is a rabbit.
+How did he come to my line of sight?
+How did He know to be there, for me, at this moment?
+Do my eyes deceive me or is my very perception of the present out-of-calibration.

+He stood there, taller and brighter than any other of the like.
+He moves into the low ivy, only ear in the leaves.
+I look away and He is gone, but will never be lost.